 Publications for sale

-The museum has a small shop selling a range of books, prints and postcards - read our full list of publications available at our museums.
+The museum has a small shop selling a range of books, prints and postcards - read the full list of publications available for sale.
 To order any of these items, please email email@example.com or call 020 3465 5798.
 All proceeds go towards the development of the archives and museums.

 St Bartholomew's Hospital Archives